 Drop-Off & Pick-Up: Only 1 family will be admitted at a time.

 Other families arriving at the same time must wait outside and maintain a distance of 6 feet apart.
 Please try to make drop-offs and pickups quickly to be respectful of everyone’s time.
-You may queue outside our entrance, where there is tape to demarcate 6′ distance.
-Please use a handkerchief or something similar to open door handles.
+Masks are mandatory for parents.

 Heightened Cleaning Procedures

 We have implemented procedures to frequently clean all touched surfaces, including restrooms, play areas, sleeping areas, and diaper changing areas.
 We make multiple toys and manipulatives accessible that are easy to clean and sanitize throughout the day.
 Sharing of toys and materials is limited as much as practical; children must wash hands in between use.
 We have designate a tub for toys that need to be cleaned and wiped after use.